tobyweston/blog/source/_posts/2015-07-04-scala-implicit-functions.md

 }
 {% endcodeblock %}

-We can use it to avoid having to write clunky anonymous class instantiation in Scala when interfacing with Java to mimic Java's lambda syntax.
+You can avoid having to write clunky anonymous class instantiation when interfacing with Java and so mimic Java's lambda syntax.
 So rather than having to use the longhand version like this.

 {% codeblock lang:scala %}
 def exampleUsingJavaForEach() {
   javaCollection.forEach(new Consumer[Element]() {
-    override def accept(element: Element): Unit = ???
+    override def accept(element: Element): Unit = observer.update
   })
 }
 {% endcodeblock %}